alexi.sh

 An honest 2026 guide to AI code review tools - PR-review bots (CodeRabbit, Greptile, Qodo, Copilot), security scanners (Snyk Code, Semgrep), and IDE assistants.
 What they genuinely catch, where they fail, and the privacy trade-off of sending code to the cloud.

-AI now writes a large share of the code shipped in 2026 — so it is no surprise that AI code review tools have become a standard part of the pipeline.
-They post review comments on pull requests, flag bugs and security issues, and shift some review into the editor.
-This guide is an honest map of the landscape: what these tools genuinely catch, where they fail, and the privacy trade-off most teams overlook.
+AI now writes a large share of the code shipped in 2026.
+So it is no surprise that AI code review tools have become a standard part of the pipeline.
+They post review comments on pull requests.
+They flag bugs and security issues.
+And they shift some review into the editor.
+This guide is an honest map of the field: what these tools really catch, where they fail, and the privacy trade-off most teams miss.

 What AI code review tools actually do

-At their core, they analyse a diff and generate review feedback automatically:
+At their core, they read a diff and write review feedback on their own:

 • Flag likely bugs, missing edge cases and missing tests.